Angelo (band)

 Angelo is a Japanese visual kei rock supergroup, formed in 2006 by three members of Pierrot.
 Originally a trio of vocalist Kirito, bassist Kohta and drummer Takeo, guitarists Karyu (ex-D'espairsRay) and Giru (ex-Vidoll) joined in 2011.
-After 15 years and 13 studio albums, Angelo began an indefinite hiatus following two concerts at Yoyogi Daini Taiikukan on January 15 and 16, 2022.
+In January 2022, Angelo began a three-and-a-half year hiatus that is scheduled to end in October 2025.

 History

 Four months after Pierrot disbanded, Kirito, Kohta and Takeo formed Angelo on August 14, 2006.
 They held "The Creature was Reborn Out of Hades" free concert at Yoyogi Park on October 4 to an audience of 5,000.
 The trio produced their first single, aptly titled "Reborn", on November 8 and began the Broken World, After the Heaven tour three days later.
 They released their first album Rebirth of Newborn Baby on April 18, 2007, and quickly followed it with the mini-album The Freak Show on December 21.

 In 2008, they released the singles "Chaotic Bell" and "Sister" on June and October 22, respectively.
 Also in October, Angelo held fan-club only activities in Los Angeles, including a concert at the Whisky a Go Go.
 The band released their second album Metallic Butterfly on April 22, 2009.
 Angelo performed at the two-day V-Rock Festival '09 on October 24, 2009.
 They held their first New Year's countdown concert on December 31, 2009 at the second gymnasium at Yoyogi National Gymnasium.

 Their sixth single, "Hikari no Kioku" released on February 17, 2010, was used as the ending theme song of the Tegami Bachi anime.
 Likewise, the next single "El Dorado" was used as the first ending theme of the Sengoku Basara II anime, before being replaced by its follow up "Fate".
 All three songs were included on the album Design, released on October 6, 2010.

 Their eighth single "Calvary" went on sale on February 22, 2011.
 Before the release of the album Babel on October 5, guitarists Karyu and Giru, whose bands D'espairsRay and Vidoll both disbanded that same year, joined Angelo as full members in August.
 On August 17, 2012, Angelo hosted their first Intersection of Dogma concert ay Shibuya-AX, where they performed alongside Merry, Sadie, Girugamesh and lynch.
 The album Retina was released on November 14 in four editions, limited edition A came with a DVD of the first half of their June 30 concert at NHK Hall, while limited edition B included the second half.